aktrikx/arjun_khatiwada/README.md

 - Enhanced SQL skills by tackling real-world data analysis problems.

-### Head of Exam Department | R&D | Mathematics Lecturer
+### Head of Exam Department/ Data Officer
 **Sifal Secondary School, Kathmandu, Nepal** _(June 2017 – Dec 2021)_
-- Taught Mathematics up to Grade 12.
 - Created and executed exam-related policies, including scheduling, distributing exam materials, and educating exam supervisors and invigilators.
-- Stayed updated on modifications to test regulations and policies, ensuring that the college complied with them.
-- Coordinated and supervised research project conception, implementation, and dissemination, including data gathering and analysis.
-- Encouraged and assisted students to compete in the Himalayan Computational Linguistic Olympiad (HLON), where two students earned honorable mentions, and one student won a gold medal for the first time for the school.
+- Encouraged and assisted students to compete in the Himalayan Computational Linguistic Olympiad (HLON), where two students earned honourable mentions, and one student won a gold medal for the first time for the school.
 - Automated the exam system, reducing the time required for each faculty member to produce and update marksheets from around 20 hours to 6 hours, representing a 70% reduction in time.
-- Minimized manual labor (by almost 50%) involved in developing statistical procedures for publishing a comparative analysis of results using SPSS by automating the process with Python and Excel.
+- Minimized manual labour (by almost 50%) involved in developing statistical procedures for publishing a comparative analysis of results using SPSS by automating the process with Python and Excel.

 ---